qiulaidongfeng/arena/README_en.md

 - It can be used in multiple goroutines at the same time

-- It can be used in versions younger than go1.20 (>=go1.18)
+- It can be used in versions younger than go1.20 (>=go1.19)

-- not happen use-after-free
+- not happen use-after-free (can disable)

+- better performance